rkapl123/DBAddin/docs/DBModif.md

 *   C/U/D Flags: special mode used for row-by-row editing (inserting, updating and deleting rows).
 Only edited rows will be done when executing.
 Deleting rows is node with the special context menu item "delete Row" (or pressing Ctrl-Shift-D)
 *   Ignore data errors: replace excel errors like #VALUE! with null on updating/inserting.
 Otherwise an error message is passed and execution is skipped for that row.
 *   Create CB: create a commandbutton for the DB Sequence in the current Worksheet.
+*   Hyperlink: click on it to highlight/select the DB Mapper area

-You can always edit these parameters by selecting this cell and invoking the context menu again.
+You can always edit these parameters by selecting a cell in the DB Mapper area and invoking the context menu again.

 #### DB Actions are created/edited with following dialog:
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DbActionCreate.PNG)